AquaticEcoDynamics/Peel_ARC/Data/Meteorology/README.md

   </kbd>
 </p>

-**Figure.** Site map of weather stations, denoted by the ringed-cross symbols.
+**Figure 1.** Site map of weather stations, denoted by the ringed-cross symbols.

 <!--